uptech/engineering/content/docs/agile-development/feedback-loop/index.md

 +++
-title = "Feedback Loop (TODO)" description = "How we do Feedback Loop" date = 2021-05-01T18:20:00+00:00 updated = 2021-05-01T18:20:00+00:00
+title = "Feedback Loop"
+description = "How we deal with feedback" date = 2021-05-01T18:20:00+00:00 updated = 2021-05-01T18:20:00+00:00
 draft = false